peteroupc/MailLib/docs/PeterO.Text.NormalizingCharacterInput.md

     public NormalizingCharacterInput(
         PeterO.Text.ICharacterInput input);

-Initializes a new instance of the NormalizingCharacterInput class using Normalization Form C.
+Initializes a new instance of the class using Normalization Form C.

 <b>Parameters:</b>